richardeus1/crypto-bot/README.md

 # crypto-bot
 Mounting a crypto bot in GCP for automated trades using GCP, Binance and Jupyter.
+Is a very simple code using scalping trading strategy, but at the same time, with a bullish attitude in the long term.

 CONFIGURING GCP AND INSTALLING JUPYTER.